pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

    - Upgrade the chain at height `102`
    - Avoid the issue at height `103`
 5. Ensure all validators rolled back to the same height and use the same snapshot - ([how to get the snapshot](#step-5-data-rollback---retrieving-snapshot-at-a-specific-height))
-   - The snapshot should be imported into each Validator's data directory
+   - The snapshot should be imported into each Validator's data directory.
    - This is necessary to ensure data continuity and prevent forks.
-6. Isolate the validator set from full nodes - ([why this is necessary](#step-6-validator-isolation---risks))
+6. Isolate the validator set from full nodes - ([why this is necessary](#step-6-validator-isolation---risks)).
    - This is necessary to avoid full nodes from gossiping blocks that have been rolled back.
-   - This may require using a firewall or a private network
+   - This may require using a firewall or a private network.
    - Validators should only be permitted to gossip blocks amongst themselves.
-7. Start the network and perform the upgrade.
+7. Start the validator set and perform the upgrade.
 For example, reiterating the process above:
-   - Start all Validators at height `100`
+   - Start all Validators at height `100`.
    - On block `101`, submit the `MsgSoftwareUpgrade` transaction with a `Plan.height` set to `102`.
-   - `x/upgrade` will perform the upgrade in the `EndBlocker` of block `102`
+   - `x/upgrade` will perform the upgrade in the `EndBlocker` of block `102`.
-   - If using `cosmosvisor`, the node will wait to replace the binary
+   - If using `cosmosvisor`, the node will wait to replace the binary.
-8. Wait for the network to reach the height of the previous ledger (`104`+)
+8. Wait for the network to reach the height of the previous ledger (`104`+).
 9. Allow validators to open their network to full nodes again.
    - Note that full nodes will need to perform the rollback or use a snapshot as well.